Skip to main content

 The subject consists of the following activities:

-1. Clinical practice stay in an occupational therapy center/service (240 hours).
+1. Clinical practice stay in an occupational therapy center or service (240 hours)

-3. reflectionanalyzing and describing the differential features and similarities of the TO in the different centers where all the practicums have been done (PI, PII, PIII and PIV).
+3. Reflection in which the differential features and similarities of the TO in the different centers in which all the practicals have been done (PI, PII, PIII and PIV) are analyzed and described

-4. Clinical cases: clinical history, models and frames of reference used, occupational profile, assessments, strengths and difficulties, objectives, intervention, evolution and personal reflection.
+4. Clinical cases: clinical history, models and reference frames used, occupational profile, assessments, strengths and difficulties, objectives, intervention, evolution and personal reflection

-5. Oral presentation of the two clinical cases developed:the clinical cases worked on will have to be explained.
+5. Oral presentation of the two clinical cases developed: the clinical cases worked on must be explained

-6. Preparation of the Curriculum Vitae and a cover letter
+6. Elaboration of the curriculum vitae and a letter of presentation

 Evaluation

-According to the academic regulations for UVic-UCC degrees, there will only be one official call that will cover two different evaluation periods:
+According to the UVic-UCC Academic Regulations for Degrees, there will only be one official call that will include two different evaluation periods:

-The evaluation of the subject will be continued throughout its course.
-To pass it, it will be essential to have obtained a grade equal to or higher than 5, both in the evaluation of the tutor of the center and in the evaluation of the tutor of the UVic (reflections, clinical cases and oral presentation of the cases)
+The evaluation of the subject is continuous.
+To pass it, it is essential to have obtained a grade equal to or greater than 5, both in the evaluation of the center's tutor and in the evaluation of the UVic tutor (reflections, clinical cases and oral presentation of the cases).

-• Evaluation by the UVic tutor (two clinical cases, reflection and oral presentation): 50% (recoverable).
-Each of these activities has a different weight on the final mark, which is specified in the classroom of the subject.
-Also, the recoverable activities must have a minimum grade of 5 to be able to make a weighted average.
+• Evaluation by the UVic tutor (two clinical cases, reflection and oral presentation): 50%; recoverable.
+Each of these activities has a different weight on the final grade that is specified in the subject classroom.
+Also, in order to make a weighted average, the recoverable activities must have a minimum grade of 5.

-The final mark of the subject is the result of the weighting of the marks obtained in each of the parts.
-The subject is passed if a grade equal to or higher than 5 is obtained.
+The final grade for the subject is the result of the weighting of the grades obtained in each of the parts.
+The subject is passed if a grade equal to or greater than 5 is obtained.

-The student who does not pass some of the activities considered recoverable will be able to recover them during this period.
-The evaluation of this second period cannot account for more than 50% of the final mark of the subject.
+Students who do not pass some of the activities considered retakeable may make them up during this period.
+The evaluation of this second period cannot account for more than 50% of the final grade for the subject.

-In the case of not passing the assessment of the professional/tutor of the internship center, the student will have to repeat the internship period.
-(The entire period of internship, with the corresponding assignments)
+In the event of not passing the evaluation by the professional or tutor of the internship center, the student must repeat the entire internship period, with the corresponding assignments.

-The final grade of this period is calculated by making the weighted average of the grades obtained in each of the parts, using the last grade obtained in the ordinary and the complementary assessment.
-The subject is passed if a grade equal to or higher than 5 is obtained.
+The final grade for this period is calculated by taking the weighted average of the grades obtained in each of the parts, using the last grade obtained in the ordinary and complementary evaluation.
+The subject is passed if a grade equal to or greater than 5 is obtained.

 Methodology